 D.I. v.
 DMV.
 Our client was unjustifiably pulled over by a law enforcement officer that resulted in a DUI arrest.
-Attorney Naidu argued that the officer wrongfully stopped our client at the DMV hearing, but our client’s license was still suspended.
-Attorney Naidu then challenged the DMV’s decision through a writ of mandate in the Superior Court of California.
+The attorney argued that the officer wrongfully stopped our client at the DMV hearing, but our client’s license was still suspended.
+The attorney then challenged the DMV’s decision through a writ of mandate in the Superior Court of California.
 This challenge resulted in the client’s suspension being set aside and a reinstatement of his driving privileges.

 People v.
 E.V.
 Our client was charged with a first offense DUI with a .10% BAC level.
 Even with a low BAC level, the prosecutor was not willing to reduce the charges.
-Attorney Naidu was able to aggressively negotiate with the prosecutor and judge, resulting in a dismissal of the DUI charges.
+The attorney was able to aggressively negotiate with the prosecutor and judge, resulting in a dismissal of the DUI charges.
 The client was only charged with a “wet reckless.”

 People v.
 I.A.
 Client was charged with a first offense DUI, along with excessive speed exceeding 100 mph, and was facing a 60 day jail sentence.
-Attorney Naidu challenged the speed allegation on a theory of the officer’s inaccurate method of calculating the client’s speed.
+The attorney challenged the speed allegation on a theory of the officer’s inaccurate method of calculating the client’s speed.
 The client faced no jail time and was charged with a regular DUI.

 People v.
 M.T.
 Client was facing his fourth DUI offense, a felony charge, involving an accident with a BAC level of .20%.
 The client received 180 days in local jail only, no prison time, DUI programs, or fines were handed down.

 People v.
 D.C.
 Client was facing 10 years in prison for a felony DUI with great bodily injury.
-Attorneys Ross and Naidu referring to the medical reports successfully showed that the victim did not in fact suffer great bodily injury and only suffered minor injuries.
+The attorney referring to the medical reports successfully showed that the victim did not sin fact suffer great bodily injury and only suffered minor injuries.
 The client was released after serving 4 months in local jail, and informal probation.

 People v.
 K.S.
 Client was charged with 2nd offense of driving on a suspended license and DUI, including probation violations for hit and run, as well as theft of property under $950.
 Facing a sentence of 90-180 days due to substance abuse, the client only served 90 days of residential rehab, and informal probation.

 People v.
 A.R.
 Client was facing a third DUI charge with a BAC level above .20%, with his two prior DUIs in another stare.
-Attorney Naidu was successful in proving that the prior two DUI charges were inadmissible in California.
+The attorney was successful in proving that the prior two DUI charges were inadmissible in California.
 The client was charged with a first offense DUI with informal probation.